henrik/octopress/source/_posts/2016-01-08-pattern-matching-complex-strings.markdown

 defp do_run_command(["say", thing]), do: thing
 ```

 That's more like it.
-And we can keep dispatching to other functions, to unlock more pattern matching power:
+And we can keep dispatching to other functions, to unlock more pattern-matching power:

 ``` elixir linenos:false
 defp do_run_command(["say", number, thing]) do